rust-lang/rust/src/doc/book/ownership.md

 has no pointers to data somewhere else, copying it is a full copy.

-All primitive types implement the `Copy` trait and their ownership is therefore not moved like one would assume, following the 'ownership rules'.
+All primitive types implement the `Copy` trait and their ownership is therefore not moved like one would assume, following the ‘ownership rules’.
 To give an example, the two following snippets of code only compile because the `i32` and `bool` types implement the `Copy` trait.